Source Repo

 This will create a copy of the sudo repo on your local machine in the sudo directory.
 This step only needs to be done once.

-By default, this will check out the tip of the main development branch.
+By default, this will check out the HEAD of the main development branch.
 To check out a copy of the sudo 1.9 source files, change to the sudo directory that you just created and run:

 cd sudo